 Select Medical, a leading provider of rehabilitation services, manages and operates CRI.
 “For us, fostering this kind of relationship is part of our vision to develop a network that is able to draw on its shared research and knowledge to build a higher level of sophistication and clinical expertise in rehabilitation medicine,” says David S. Chernow, president and CEO of Select Medical.
 UCLA Health neurologists, including Dr. Alexander and Andrew K. Dorsch, MD, will see current and new UCLA Health patients at CRI.
 Hospitalists from both medical centers will provide care for patients from their respective centers with some crossover coverage when needed.

 “We expect California Rehabilitation Institute to quickly become a world-class leader in providing highly specialized care, advanced treatment and leading research that will help patients gain greater independence as they rebuild their lives,” says Dr. Alexander.

-Tags: acute inpatient rehabilitation, brain injuries, California Rehabilitation Institute, cancer, inpatient rehabilitation, neuromuscular illness, orthopaedic injuries, Perspectives, rehabilitation, rehabilitation specialists, Select Medical, spinal-cord injuries, stroke, transplant, Wellness
+Tags: acute inpatient rehabilitation, brain injuries, California Rehabilitation Institute, cancer, inpatient rehabilitation, neuromuscular illness, orthopaedic injuries, rehabilitation, rehabilitation specialists, Select Medical, spinal-cord injuries, stroke, transplant, Wellness